ImAleenaSajid/EvaluateHub_Whole_Data/README.md

 ### Workflow
 **Run llama2, nodejs server and django server --> Open web app at `http://127.0.0.1:3000` --> Select test type --> A prompt will be generated through backend (django)
---> write essay --> Press "Submit" button --> both essay and prompt will be sent to the backend --> backend will send eval;uation result to frontend and it will be displayed on the page.**
+--> write essay --> Press "Submit" button --> both essay and prompt will be sent to the backend --> backend will send evaluation result to frontend and it will be displayed on the page.**

 ### Note --> Local Setup takes about 30-40 secs for prompt generation and 7-8 minutes for essay evaluation.
 While the API setup takes 1-3 secs for both.